meta-toolkit/meta-toolkit.org/analyzers-filters-tutorial.md

 to

 {% highlight cpp %}
+template <class T>
-class my_analyzer : public meta::util::clonable<analyzer, my_analyzer>
+class my_analyzer : public meta::util::clonable<meta::analyzers::analyzer<T>,
+                                                my_analyzer<T>>
 {
     /* things */
 };
 {% endhighlight %}

 and providing a valid copy constructor.
-(The polymorphic cloning facility is taken care of by the base `analyzer` combined with the `util::clonable` mixin.)
+The polymorphic cloning facility is taken care of by the base `analyzer<T>` combined with the `util::clonable` mixin.

-Your `tokenize` method is responsible for incrementing the counts of your features in the given `corpus::document` object given to the method.
-Features are identified by unique strings.
+Note that, despite your analyzer potentially being a template class, you do *not* have to place all of the code for it in the header file (and, in fact, we recommend against this).
+This is because there are only two valid
+instantiations: `uint64_t` and `double`.
+To enable separation of the code into the traditional header/source files, you can use the `extern template` feature of C++11.
+In your header file, after the declaration of your class template, you should add the following code:

+{% highlight cpp %}
+// declare the valid instantiations of this analyzer extern template class my_analyzer<uint64_t>;
+extern template class my_analyzer<double>;
+{% endhighlight %}

+and in your source file, after the definition of all of your member functions, you should add the following code:

+{% highlight cpp %}
+// explicitly instantiate this analyzer's types template class my_analyzer<uint64_t>;
+template class my_analyzer<double>;
+{% endhighlight %}

+#### Implementation
+Most of the work will take place in the `tokenize(const corpus::document&, feature_map&)` function, which is responsible for taking the content of the document and inserting feature identifiers and their values into the `feature_map` given.
+Feature identifiers are unique strings.

-Your `analyzer` object will be a **thread-local instance** during indexing, so be aware that member variables are not shared across threads, and that access to any static member variables should be properly synchronized.
+Your `analyzer` object will be a **thread-local instance** during indexing, so be aware that member variables are *not* shared across threads, and that access to any static member variables should be properly synchronized.
 We *strongly encourage* state-less analyzers (that is, analyzers that are capable of operating on a single document at a time without keeping context information).

+#### Registering an Analyzer
-To be able to use your analyzer by specifying it in a configuration file, it must be registered with the factory.
+To be able to use your analyzer by specifying it in a configuration file, it must be registered with the toolkit.
 You can do this by calling the following function in `main()` somewhere before you create your index:

 {% highlight cpp %}
-meta::analyzers::register_analyzer<my_analyzer>();
+// if your analyzer can be used for both integer and double feature values meta::analyzers::register_analyzer<my_analyzer<uint64_t>>();
+meta::analyzers::register_analyzer<my_analyzer<double>>();

+// if your analyzer can only be used for double feature values meta::analyzers::register_analyzer<my_analyzer>();
 {% endhighlight %}